aws-samples/generative-bi-using-rag/README.md

 ## Running the Guidance

 After the CDK stack is deployed, wait around 40 minutes for the initialization to complete.
-Then, open the Streamlit Web UI in your browser: https://<your-public-dns>
+Then, open the Web UI in your browser: https://your-public-dns

 ## Cleanup
 - Delete the CDK stack:
 ```
-cdk destroy
+cdk destroy GenBiMainStack
 ```